DOPPLER QUADRILATERAL

-Doppler Quadrangles is used to understand how the (c+v)(c-v) mathematics between two reference systems, which are both in motion, occurs.
-The positions of the reference systems at the moment when the signal is emitted and when it arrives form the vertexes of the quadrangle.
+Doppler Quadrilaterals are used to understand how (c+v)(c-v) mathematics occurs between two moving reference systems.
+The positions of the reference systems at the time of signal emission and reception form the vertices of the quadrilateral.

 EXPLANATION:

-In the figure, we see two planes moving in different directions and at different speeds.
-The planes send signals towards each other from B and C. When the planes reach A and C, the signals also reach the planes simultaneously.
+The figure shows two planes moving in different directions and at different speeds.
+The planes send signals from points B and C, respectively.
+When the planes reach points A and C, the signals also simultaneously reach the planes.

-The lines that connect ABDC points form a Doppler Quadrangle.
+The lines connecting the points ABDC form a Doppler Quadrilateral.

-Now, by using the slider bar, we can observe the movement of the planes and the signals.
-The flow of events is as follows:
+Now let us use the slider to observe the movement of the planes and signals.
+The sequence of events is as follows:

-It is true that the signals cover CA (d1) and BD (d3) lines, but this is only true for an observer who is watching the event from the outside.
-Now, let’s make the auxiliary lines visible and watch the event again.
+It is true that the signals travel along CA (d1) and BD (d3) lines, but this is only true from the perspective of a ground-based observer watching the event.
+Now let us make the auxiliary lines visible again and rewatch the event.

-We see that Red and Blue lines are connected to the reference systems of the planes.
-Additionally, we also see that Red lines are parallel and equal in length to d4 and that the Blue lines are parallel and equal in length to d5
+We see that the Red and Blue lines are tied to the reference systems of the planes.
+Additionally, the Red lines are parallel to and equal in length to the "d4" line, while the Blue lines are parallel to and equal in length to the "d5" line.

-The distance that the planes will cover within the travel time of the signal
+The distance the planes will cover during the signal's arrival time:

 d2=u2.tΔ